jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 -----

-< Must explain how the children inside parents, that are the same object, have the same line targets.
+< Might explain how the children inside parents, that are the same object, have the same line targets.
 Or the children inside diamonds that are the same execution. >

 ### More Ideas